 Public Housing.
-In a historic investment for the District of Columbia Public Housing Authority, the CIP includes \$76 million in capital funding to rehabilitate and modernize public housing units.
-The CIP also continues the District's commitment to temporary and permanent supportive housing with an additional \$35 million to expand and renovate facilities.
+In a historic investment for the District of Columbia Public Housing Authority, the CIP includes \$65 million in capital funding to rehabilitate and modernize public housing units.
+The CIP also continues the District's commitment to temporary and permanent supportive housing, with an additional \$35 million to expand and renovate facilities through the Department of Human Services.